GeniusesOfSymfony/WebSocketBundle/Resources/docs/ClientSetup.md

 })
 ```

-**Next step :** If your application requires more complexity than just repeating messages in channels, please see [custom server side topic handlers](TopicSetup.md)
+**Next step :** Before being able to subscribe/publish/unsubscribe, you need to setup a [Topic Handler](TopicSetup.md).
+In the next step you will find an example Topic Handler that you can use to test the bundle PubSub functionality.
+If your application requires more complexity than just repeating messages in channels, you can freely customize the Topic Handler Class.

 **Dig into client JS :** [More about client JS](Client.md)